• Skip to primary navigation

 Instructions

 • Pre-heat the oven to 325F (160C).
 Adjust the rack to the middle of the oven.
 Combine the crust dry ingredients in a medium bowl.
 Mix in the butter.
-Pour the crust mixture into a 10 inch x 4 inch springform pan and press halfway up the sides using your fingers.
+Pour the crust mixture into the springform pan and press halfway up the sides using your fingers.
 Use a flat bottomed cup to press the mixture into the bottom.
-Refrigerate the crust for 20 minutes.
+Bake for 5-8 minutes.
+Remove and set aside while you make the creamy filling.

 • In a large mixing bowl, beat the room temperature cream cheese with a hand mixer until light and fluffy.
 If you use a stand mixer use the paddle attachment.